 Everything You Need to Know About Exfoliating: Scrubs and Polish

 What Happens During a Body Scrub?

 A body scrub usually takes place in a wet room, which has a tile floor and a drain.
-The therapist may offer you disposable underwear, the leave the room.
-You will start face-down on a massage table that is covered with a towel, a sheet or a thin piece of plastic, or on a special wet table with a Vichy shower overhead.
-In that case you won't have to get up to be rinsed off.
+The therapist may offer you disposable underwear then leave the room while you get situated.
+You will start face-down on a massage table that is covered with a towel, a sheet, or a thin piece of plastic, or on a special wettable with a Vichy shower overhead.
+In that case, you won't have to get up to be rinsed off.

 The therapist will return and start by gently rubbing the exfoliant on your back, the backs of your arms, and the backs of your legs and feet.
 You may be draped with a towel so only the part he/she is working on is exposed.
 Then you turn over and he/she does the other side.